Aarception/Mo-information-security-portfolio/README.md

 If it was shared, mutually-agreeable resolution would have been reached by now.

-I come from a long line of diplomats, and employ precision and differentiation, even towards the other aisle, exercising calibrated restraint.
+I come from a long line of diplomats, and employ precision and differentiation.
+Even towards the other aisle, I exercise calibrated restraint.
 Model me accordingly if that has been a problem.

 Finally, I am exasperated, not escalating.
 Clarification =/= Condemnation.